gurkenlabs/litiengine-docs/getting-started/get-litiengine.md

 > *Managing (and deploying) the native libraries is only necessary for
 > **Controller Support** and Accessing the **Steamworks** library.*

-The LITIengine has some native dependencies that allow supporting Controller Input and access to Steamworks.
-In case you want to use these features, you can either use a build tool plugin (e.g.  the [Gradle Natives Plugin](https://github.com/cjstehno/gradle-natives)) or get the native libraries from the downloadable LITIengine package.
+The LITIENGINE has some native dependencies that allow supporting Controller Input and access to Steamworks.
+In case you want to use these features, you can either use a build tool plugin (e.g.  the [Gradle Natives Plugin](https://github.com/cjstehno/gradle-natives)) or get the native libraries from the downloadable LITIENGINE package.
 Either way, you need to add the location of the natives to the *.classpath* of your project if you want to use the functionality when your Game is being run from within your IDE.
-The following `build.gradle` file extracts all native libraries of the LITIengine to the '*libs*' folder upon calling `gradle includeNatives`
+The following `build.gradle` file extracts all native libraries of the LITIENGINE to the '*libs*' folder upon calling `gradle includeNatives`

 ```groovy